saola-tools/saola-api/README.md

 ### Executes a command

-Uses `apiClient.execCommand(cmd_definition, callback)` to execute a command that has been defined in `devebot` service.
+Uses `apiClient.execCommand(cmd_definition, callback)` to execute a command that has been defined in `saola` service.

 Example: